-Dynatrace offers also an on-premises deployment model of Dynatrace called Dynatrace Managed.
+The Dynatrace software intelligence platform provides an on-premises deployment option called Dynatrace Managed.
 With Dynatrace Managed, you get automated support from our Mission Control team.
-You can read about Mission Control and service quality, as well as bilateral contractual obligations, in the Dynatrace Managed Mission Control and Service Level Agreement.
+For full details, see Dynatrace Managed Mission Control and Service Level Agreement (SLA).

 Get started with Dynatrace Managed